-Work to increace the capacity of political parties in Botswana has been undertaken by EISA's Governance Institutions and Political Processes (GIPPS) department, under its Political Parties Support Programme, aims to contribute to an open, inclusive and democratic political system, by strengthening this crucial set of stakeholders in the processes of democratic governance.
+Work to increace the capacity of political parties in Botswana has been undertaken by EISA's Governance Institutions and Political Processes (GIPPS) department, under its political parties programme, aims to contribute to an open, inclusive and democratic political system, by strengthening this crucial set of stakeholders in the processes of democratic governance.
 The political parties capacity building activities are focused on ensuring that political parties are democratic and function effectively.

 14-15 September 2017